samruddhi3012/Public-Health-Data-Analysis/README.md

 ## 💡 Problem Statement
 Healthcare facilities often face challenges in effectively utilizing large-scale patient data to improve healthcare delivery and operational efficiency.
 Without proper analysis, hospitals cannot fully understand critical patterns such as disease trends, patient demographics, or insurance preferences, limiting their ability to improve service and allocate resources efficiently.

-## 💡Objectives
-The objective of this project is to analyze hospital data using Microsoft Excel to uncover key insights related to patient demographics, medical conditions, and hospital performance, providing stakeholders with actionable recommendations for improving healthcare delivery.
+**The objective of this project is to analyze hospital data using Microsoft Excel to uncover key insights related to patient demographics, medical conditions, and hospital performance, providing stakeholders with actionable recommendations for improving healthcare delivery.**

 ## 💡Data
 The [dataset](https://www.kaggle.com/datasets/prasad22/healthcare-dataset) :desktop_computer: used in this project is obtained from kaggle.